Tina Turner’s raucous ode to her hometown is loud and rowdy, unlike the quiet, sleepy town itself

 The old Flagg Grove School where Tina attended school in the 1940s was named after Benjamin B. Flagg, her great uncle and older brother of her grandfather.
 The structure was built in the late 1800s and has recently been relocated to an exit on I-40 in Brownsville, Tennessee.
-It was restored with the support and cooperation of Tina and now operates as a nice museum to Tina Turner.
+It was restored with Tina’s support and cooperation and now operates as a nice museum to Tina Turner.
 Admission is free.

 There’s nothing extraordinary about Nutbush.
 It would be easy to drive right through without slowing down or even taking a second glance.
 Nutbush is proof that extraordinary people can come from any place and any background.